Emergence of simple and complex contagion dynamics from weighted belief networks: Results

 \subsection{Analytical Approach}

-The deterministic version of the model (Eq.~\ref{eq:competition}) can be studied analytically.
+The expected behavior of the model with the deterministic update rule (Eq.~\ref{eq:competition}) can be studied analytically.
 The evolution of the belief system can be described as a Markovian process over a finite and discrete set of states representing the belief system.

-The set of states and the transition probabilities for Scenarios 1 and 2, are obtained using Eq.~\ref{eq:update_rule} and~\ref{eq:competition}.
-The parameters of the model are set to \(\alpha =1.5\) and \(\beta=1\).
-Given that we are using the deterministic version of the model and the beliefs of the hub's neighbors do not change, the set of states the hub can visit is relatively small for Scenario 1 and is shown in Fig.~\ref{fig:simple_statemachine}.
+The set of states and the transition probabilities for scenarios 1 and 2 are obtained using Eq.~\ref{eq:update_rule} and~\ref{eq:competition}.
+The parameters of the model are set as \(\alpha =1.5\) and \(\beta=1\) (from Fig.~\ref{fig:results_simplecomplex}).
+Given that we are using the deterministic update rule and the beliefs of the hub’s neighbors do not change, the set of states the hub can visit is relatively small for scenario 1 and is shown in Fig.~\ref{fig:simple_statemachine}.
 The respective transition matrix is given in Eq.~\ref{eq:simple_trasnition}.

-In the transition matrix $P$, the element $P_{xy}$ represents the probability of transition from state $x$ to $y$. \(u\) is the probability that the hub receives a belief from any of its neighbors whose belief system is different from that of it itself.
-If \(m\) is the number of such neighbors (the x axis of Fig.~\ref{fig:results_simplecomplex}c) and \(k\) is the total number of neighbors (degree of the hub), then \(u=\frac{m}{3k}\) where the \(3\) in the denominator is due to the fact that any one of the three beliefs in the dissimilar neighbor's triad can be chosen as the basis for the interaction.
+In the transition matrix $\pi$, the element $\pi_{xy}$ represents the probability of transition from state $y$ to $x$. $u$ is the probability that the hub receives a belief from any of its neighbors whose belief system is different from that of itself.
+If $m$ is the number of such neighbors (the x axis of Fig.~\ref{fig:results_simplecomplex}c) and $k$ is the total number of neighbors (degree of the hub), then \(u=\frac{m}{3k}\) where the \(3\) in the denominator is due to the fact that any one of the three beliefs in the dissimilar neighbor's triad can be chosen as the basis for the interaction.
 Similarly, \(v\) is the probability that the hub receives a belief from any of its neighbors whose belief system is the same as the hub's initial system.
 Therefore, \(v = \frac{k-m}{3k}\).
 Note, \(3(u+v)=1\), which is the sum of each column of the transition matrix.

-The eigenvector of the transition matrix associated with the eigenvalue \(1\) gives the (\(m\)-dependent) stationary probability of the hub being in any state.
+The normalized eigenvector of the transition matrix associated with the eigenvalue $1$ gives the ($m$-dependent) stationary probability of the hub being in any state.

-The probability of the hub flipping its initial unstable belief system, $\{-1,+1,+1\}$, to a stable belief system (that of its neighbors who are different from the hub) is then evaluated as the sum of the probabilities of the hub being either in state $\{1,1,1\}$ or $\{0.5,1,1\}$ at stationarity.
-This results in the orange solid curve in Fig.~\ref{fig:results_simplecomplex}c, which closely approximates the orange dotted curve obtained from numerical simulations of the stochastic version (Eq.~\ref{eq:prob_distribution}).